vplauzon/vplauzon.github.io/_posts/2020/2020-01-25-i-moved-my-blog-to-github-pages.md

 I saw a couple of sites being hosted on [GitHub pages](https://pages.github.com/).
 It looked lean and efficient.
 The integration with GitHub was interesting to me.

 The thing is I wasn't using Wordpress.com platform very well.
-For the last year at least, I was writting in markdown using [Visual Studio Code](https://code.visualstudio.com/).
+For the last year at least, I was writing in markdown using [Visual Studio Code](https://code.visualstudio.com/).
 Having something hooked up to GitHub would have made more sense.

 I started to dive into the underlying platform:  [Jekyll](https://jekyllrb.com/).
 That lighted up another dormant interest:  static sites.